jarmee/my-stack/README.md

 1. Clone the repository by running `git clone https://github.com/jarmee/my-stack.git`
 2. Open the root folder of this project and run `npm install`
+3. Next you should generate required docker images (db, auth): `npm run docker:required`

 #### Starting the API

-3. After all dependencies were installed execute `docker-compose up`.
-This will startup the database (PostgreSQL).
+4. After all dependencies were installed, and images generated, execute `docker-compose up -d my-stack-db my-stack-auth`.
+This will start the database (_PostgreSQL_) and a local _Keycloak_ instance.
-4. Now you are ready to start the api.
+5. Now you are ready to start the api.
 Run `nx serve api` and you are good to go.
-To see if everything is up and running open your browser and navigate to `http://localhost:3333/api/stacks` or run `curl http://localhost:3333/api/stacks`.
-You should see the following output `[]`;

 #### Starting the Client

-5. To Start the client SPA carry out the following command `nx serve client`.
+6. To Start the client SPA carry out the following command `nx serve client`.
 The SPA should be reachable under `http://localhost:4200`.
-You can login into My Stack by using the subsequent credentials:
+You can login into My Stack by using the following credentials:

 - User: `simple-user`
 - Password: `password`